TEMPORARILY OUT OF STOCK

 Such a curiosity the Tête de Moine is!
 This semi-hard raw cow’s milk cheese has been around for almost a millennium, and it boasts a fine, melt-in-the-mouth consistency.
-Only 10 creameries in Switzerland are allowed to make this cheese, which is matured on spruce wood boards for at least 2 and a half months.
+Only 10 creameries in Switzerland are allowed to make this cheese, which is matured on spruce wood boards for at least two and a half months.
 Part of its reputation comes from the way it is served.
 This cheese is not cut, but scraped with a girolle (spiral grater) that churns out beautiful rosettes of delicious cheese.
 As the cheese is scraped and comes into contact with air, its aromatic, gently melting flavor is allowed to develop to the fullest.

 The Tête de Moine can be had as either an aperitif, a dessert, or a snack.
 It’s best when scraped into rosettes with a girolle as soon as it is taken out of the fridge.
 To use the girolle, cut off the top and press the cheese down onto the instrument’s metal rod.
 Attach the blade and let it spin out delicate, mouthwatering rosettes.